Chemistry-Mike/Chemistry-Mike.github.io/_pages/about.md

 <hr>

-### Beyond the Protein: Computational Applications
+## Beyond the Protein: Computational Applications

 I also apply my expertise in computational chemistry to other critical challenges:

-* **Sustainable Chemistry:** Simulating the pyrolysis of biodiesel components (e.g., methyl linoleate) using high-level methods like ADMP/D3-M06-2X to validate and optimize alternative fuel production.
+* **Sustainable Chemistry:** Simulating the pyrolysis of biodiesel components (e.g., methyl linoleate) to understand reaction pathways and optimize energy conversion.
-* **Educational Innovation:** Utilizing **3D printing** technology to create physical, tactile models of complex 2D and relaxation NMR spectra, providing an innovative teaching tool for students new to the subject.
+* **Educational Innovation:** Utilizing **3D printing** technology to create physical, tactile models of molecules and proteins, enhancing complex chemistry education.
+* **Pharmaceutical Research:** Applying **statistical modeling** and machine learning techniques to analyze high-throughput screening data and predict drug efficacy or toxicity.